Quick Summary: Understanding Bunions (Hallux Valgus)

 Most experienced surgeons can get a "feel" for when a patient is not progressing along a normal healing time line.
 In those instances and in situations where a patient may develop a problem, physical therapy by a physical therapist becomes more important.

 One of the newest bunion procedures being performed today is the Lapiplasty procedure.
 It is a novel approach to an older technique where the correction of the bunion is made at the level of the metatarsal cuneiform joint.
 It is done in such a manner to a yield a more stable correction, thus increasing the chance of a positive outcome.
-Review the video below.
+See the videos below:

 ESPANOL